vikashplus/robohive/README.md

 # Suites
 *RoboHive* contains a variety of environement, which are organized as suites.
 Each suites is a collection of loosely related environements.
 Following suites are provided at the moment with plans to improve the diversity of the collection.

-## 1. Hand Manipulation Suite
+## - Hand Manipulation Suite

-HMS contains a collection of environement centered around dexterous manipulation with simulated actuators, and include:
+   This suite contains a collection of environement centered around dexterous manipulation.
+Standard ADROIT benchmarks introduced in [Learning Complex Dexterous Manipulation with Deep Reinforcement Learning and Demonstrations, RSS2018](https://sites.google.com/corp/view/deeprl-dexterous-manipulation).) are a part of this suite

-- Hand Manipulation Suite
-- Arm Manipulation Suite
+## - Arm Manipulation Suite

+   This suite contains a collection of environement centered around Arm+Gripper manipulation.

-- Myo Suite
+## - Myo Suite

+   This suite contains a collection of environements related to biomechanics.
+Standard [MyoSuite benchmarks](https://sites.google.com/view/myosuite) are a part of this suite

-- MultiTask Suite
+## - MultiTask Suite

+   This suite contains a collection of environement centered around multi-tassk.
+Standard [RelayKitchen benchmarks](https://relay-policy-learning.github.io/) are a part of this suite
-- TCDM Suite (WIP)
+## - TCDM Suite (WIP)

-## 2. More coming soon
+   This suite contains a collection of environement centered around dexterous manipulation.
+Standard [TCDM benchmarks](https://pregrasps.github.io/) are a part of this suite

+## - ROBEL Suite (Coming soon)
+   This suite contains a collection of environement centered around real world locomotion and manipulation.
+Standard [ROBEL benchmarks](http://roboticsbenchmarks.org/) are a part of this suite